 There are two boxes.
 The box on the left is labeled "Cause," and it has a question mark in it.
 There is an arrow pointing to a box on the right.
-The box on the right is labeled "Effect," and it says "The Pacific Blue Shipping Partnership was made to lower the amount of carbon put into the air by ships."
+The box on the right is labeled "Effect," and it says "The Pacific Blue Shipping Partnership was made to lower the amount of carbon emitted by ships."

-- A Pacific Islanders are increasing their ability to handle and prepare for storms. - B Pacific Island countries realize they are facing the effects of climate change together. - © The total amount of carbon emitted by the Pacific Islands is making sea levels rise. - 1 The Pacific Island countries produce about 3 percent of the world's carbon emissions.
+- A Pacific Island countries realize that they are all affected by climate change. - B The total amount of carbon emitted by Pacific Island nations is making sea levels rise. - © The Pacific Island countries produce about 3 percent of the world's carbon emissions. - Department Pacific Islanders are increasing their ability to handle and prepare for disasters.